jtara1/MiscScripts/README.md

 github repos here and adding general scripting util I've created.

+`DeleteImgurDNE/delete_imgur_dne.py` deletes all 'does not exist' images from imgur in a given directory.

+`GetMediaFiles/get_media_files.py` returns information about media files (images, audio, video) in a given directory (like a wrapper for pymediainfo).

 `add_file_extensions.py` concatenates the user-given extension to each file in the given folder.
 Useful for when there's lots of media files made on linux